Breeze/breeze.github.io/doc-js/lap-knockout.md

 </ul>

 The "data-bind" attributes are Knockout's markup convention.
 The "*foreach*:" binding declaration tells KO to iterate over the ViewModel's <span class="codeword">items</span> array, creating HTML list items for each Todo in the array.
 The checkbox "checked" property is bound to the Todo's <span class="codeword">IsDone</span> property.
 The label's "text" property is bound to the Todo's <span class="codeword">Description property</span>.
-The catch is that someone &ndash; or something &ndash; had to make every entity property observable to the Knockout framework.
+The catch is that someone - or something - had to make every entity property observable to the Knockout framework.
 If you did it yourself, you'd probably write code like this:

 	<pre class="brush:jscript;">
 var new TodoItem = {